-The occupants of Tokyo settlement historically migrated from Paama and Puninga, two islands in the Vanuatu archipelago.
-Like the settlers at Ohlen Mataso, they are the descendants of the labourers who migrated to Efate to work in the 1970s.
-There are few semi-permanent homes, but most houses are built from scrap timbers, tins, card boxes with plastic walls.
-Water and proper sanitation are chronic issues as described below.
+There are few semi-permanent homes, but most houses are built from scrap timbers, corrugated roofing iron, with traditional woven or tarpaulin walls.
 Most people in the settlement identify themselves as members of the Seventh Day Adventist Mission (SDA).
 Law and order issues are managed by the chief and leaders within the council ward.
 Matters are reported to police when they are criminal in nature and cannot be dealt with at the settlement level.

-During site visitations to Tokyo, the MoNLR observed and recorded through stakeholder consultation that this settlement home to many civil servants who work for the government.
-As in other settlements, jobs held by residents of in the settlement are quite diverse.
-There are some households with older married children still living with their parents given the lack of housing and affordability to purchase land to extend dwellings.
-Sources of household income that are noticeable include selling cooked food and other goods that are most common in the municipal markets.
-Other incomes are also gained from renting out rooms, operating small trade stores, kava bars and making or selling handicrafts.
+During site visitations to Tokyo, the MoNLR observed and recorded through stakeholder consultation that the settlement is home to many civil servants who work for the government.
+As in other settlements, jobs held by residents in the settlement are quite diverse.
+There are a high number of seasonal workers from the Tokyo settlement.
+There are some households with older married children still living with their parents given the lack of affordable housing or land to extend dwellings.
+Additional sources of household income that were observed include selling cooked food and other goods that are most common in the municipal markets.
+Additional incomes are also gained from renting out rooms, operating small trade stores, kava bars and making or selling handicrafts.

-While census data was not available at the time of preparing the ESMF, a HHNP Survey was conducted in 2018 by MoLNR and the WB.
+A HHNP Survey was conducted in 2018 by MoLNR and the WB.
 Twenty-eight households participated in the Tokyo HHNP survey of which 90 percent were male headed.